 In the southern suburbs, we find five other clubs that are quite popular in each of their own areas: Getafe, Leganés, Rayo Vallecano, Alcorcón and Fuenlabrada.

 Getafe is playing in La Liga with the two big Madrid teams, while Leganés and Rayo Vallecano previously figured in the Spanish top flight but are currently playing in Segunda División.
 Alcorcón has established itself as a regular in the Segunda.
-Occasionally, the club has fought for promotion, but is yet to succeed.
+Occasionally, the club has fought for promotion but is yet to succeed.
 Fuenlabrada is a relatively new addition to the Segunda and has never played in La Liga, but the small club has been on the rise over the last decade.

 As you see, there are many football clubs in Madrid.
 The residents of northern Madrid, as well as residents in the most affluent areas, are generally supporting Real.
-Atlético is the working-class team, mostly popular in the southern and western parts of the city but especially in neighborhoods such as Tetuán and Cuatro Caminos.
+Atlético is the working-class team, most popular in the southern and western parts of the city and especially in neighborhoods such as Tetuán and Cuatro Caminos.
 The five southern clubs are each popular in their own suburbs.
 Of course, many of the Madrid clubs also have fans in the rest of Spain, with Real Madrid being the most popular club in the entire country.